Neural networks and back-propagation explained in a simple way

 In order to solve the problem, luckily for us, derivative is decomposable, thus can be back-propagated.

-We have the starting point of errors, which is the loss function, and we know how to derivate it, and if we know how to derivate each function from the composition, we can propagate back the error from the end to the start.
+We have the starting point of errors, which is the loss function, and we know how to calculate its derivative, and if we know how to calculate the derivative of each function from the composition, we can propagate back the error from the end to the start.

 Let’s consider the simple linear example: where we multiply the input 3 times to get a hidden layer, then we multiply the hidden (middle layer) 2 times to get the output.